ARTICLE I – NAME

 Section 1: Standing and Special Committees.
 Standing and Special Committees shall be established by the Board for the purpose of delegating such powers and functions as the Board finds desirable for the conduct of its business and for carrying out the objectives of the Association.
 These committees shall be responsible to the Board.

 Section 2: Members/Chairpersons.
-The President shall appoint the Chairpersons of all committees except the Nominating Committee which shall be appointed by majority vote of the Board.
+The President shall appoint the Chairpersons of all committees.
 Appointment to standing committees shall be for two (2) years, unless determined otherwise by the Board.
-No member may serve continuously on any one (1) committee in excess of two (2) consecutive terms.
+No member should serve continuously on any one (1) committee in excess of two (2) consecutive terms, but if needed, the Executive Board may vote to allow additional or extended terms.

 Section 3: Representation on Executive Board.
 Committee Chairpersons shall participate in pre- and post- conference meetings of the Board but shall not have the right to vote.